 Movement and Rhythm in Dance

-The Fine Arts dance program allows students to enter at any level and/or style appropriate to both ability and age.
-Students new to Fine Arts with previous study in dance will be scheduled in a placement class by appointment with the teacher.
-Students will be evaluated annually to continue proper placement in a challenging class setting.
+The Fine Arts Association's dance program allows students to enter at any level and/or style appropriate to both ability and age.
+Students new to Fine Arts with previous study in dance will be scheduled for a placement assessment by appointment with a dance faculty member.
+Students are evaluated annually to continue proper placement in a challenging class setting.
 Please note: Ages are guidelines for each dance level.

-As a young dancer, a student is offered creative movement and ballet/tap combination classes which provide a basic foundation of dance terminology and movements.
-Through using familiar locomotor and non-locomotor steps, students will develop increased coordination and spatial awareness.
+Young dancers are offered creative movement and ballet/tap combination classes which provide a basic foundation of dance terminology and movements.
+Using familiar locomotor and non-locomotor steps, students develop increased coordination and spatial awareness.

 Students studying in the upper levels will develop technical proficiency, style and performance qualities as they are challenged by advanced vocabulary and complex combinations.